 - Choose wholegrains, including wholemeal and wholegrain bread, or wholegrain breakfast cereals.
 Wholegrain foods contain more fibre and other nutrients.
 We also digest wholegrain foods more slowly, so they can help make us feel fuller for longer.

 - Swap a cake or biscuits for a currant bun or some malt loaf, plain or with reduced-fat spread.

 - Read food labels: they can help you choose foods that are lower in calories, as well as lower in saturated fat and sugars.

 - Alcohol is also high in calories, so cutting down could help you control your weight.

-If you are overweight or obese, you should combine eating fewer calories with more physical activity in order to gradually lose weight and help you to keep the weight off.
+Remember to combine eating fewer calories with more physical activity to gradually lose weight and help you keep it off.

-If you currently eat too much, then making changes towards a healthy, balanced diet will also help you to reduce the number of calories you eat and drink, as well as helping to make sure that you get all the nutrients you need.
+If you currently eat too much, making changes towards a healthy, balanced diet will also help you reduce the number of calories you eat and drink, as well as help make sure you get all the nutrients you need.